timcryt/trash/README.md

 - calling string variables and strings (any string returns itself)
 - assigning closures to variables and calling them
 - calling raw closures
+- closures, which moves variables from scope to themself
 - creating tuples, assigning and calling (any tuple returns itself) them
 - `len` `split` `push` and `eq` methods for strings
 - `push` `pop` `is_empty` and `{any number}` methods for tuples